-Marlowe – Stanford’s GPU Compute Platform
+Marlowe – Stanford’s GPU-Based Computational Instrument

 Stanford has long been a leader in the development, analysis, and use of data-intensive methods.
 Modern scientific breakthroughs and discoveries in almost every field require massive computational resources to explore novel ideas and paradigms at scales that have thus far been the sole purview of industry.